which-distro/os-release/README.md

 in this case, we turn its `NAME` into lowercase, replace non-alphabetic characters with `_`, and use this as the directory name.

+> Mr.Nodbody: What if it does not have a unique `NAME` either...

+So GREAT!
+Then let's extrct the alphabetic string from its `PRETTY_NAME` and use it as the directory name.

 For `os-release` files under the distro directory, if the distro is rolling-based (then there should be ONLY one file), we simply name it with the directory name.
 Otherwise, we name them with their `VERSION_ID`, if this field is not